DeepShah1406/Company_RAG_Chatbot/README.md

 # Company_RAG_Chatbot
 This is a RAG Chatbot solution for a company.
-Add your documents to Vector Database and chane "COmpany Name" with the actual name oof the company.
+Add your documents to Vector Database and change "Company Name" with the actual name of the company in the code.